-The Company operates eight wood treating facilities in Canada and eleven wood treating facilities in the United States.
-In Canada, the facilities are located in Truro (Nova Scotia), Delson (Québec), Sorel-Tracy (Québec), Gatineau (Québec), Guelph (Ontario), Carseland (Alberta), New Westminster (British Columbia) and Prince George (British Columbia).
-In the United States, the facilities are located in Bangor (Wisconsin), Arlington (Washington), DuBois and McAlisterville (Pennsylvania), Goshen (Virginia), Spencer (West Virginia), Fulton (Kentucky), Winslow (Indiana), Warrior (Alabama), Russellville (Arkansas) and Alexandria (Louisiana).
+The Company operates nine wood treating facilities in Canada and fourteen wood treating facilities in the United States, with a fifteenth under construction.
+In Canada, the facilities are located in Carseland (Alberta), Galloway, Prince George and New Westminster (British Columbia), Truro (Nova Scotia), Guelph (Ontario), Delson, Gatineau and Sorel-Tracy (Québec).
+In the United States, the facilities are located in Warrior (Alabama), Russellville (Arkansas), Cordele (Georgia - under construction), Winslow (Indiana), Fulton (Kentucky), Alexandria (Louisiana), Electric Mills (Mississippi), Eugene (Oregon), Dubois and McAlisterville (Pennsylvania), Goshen (Virginia), Arlington and Tacoma (Washington), Spencer (West Virginia) and Bangor (Wisconsin).

-The wood preservative, creosote, is produced at the Company's distillery in Memphis (Tennessee), and lifecycle solutions consisting of used tie pick-up and disposal are carried out at facilities in Alabama, Minnesota and North Carolina.
+The wood preservative, creosote, is produced at the Company's distillery in Memphis (Tennessee), and lifecycle solutions consisting of used tie pick-up and disposal are carried out at a facility in Superior, Wisconsin.

-The Company operates pole peeling facilities at each of its Prince George (British Columbia), Gatineau (Québec) and Arlington (Washington) treating plants, as well as in Revelstoke (British Columbia) and in Juliaetta (Idaho).
-The Company is also serviced by numerous pole peeling sites operated by third parties in both Canada and the United States.
+The Company operates ten pole peeling facilities, two in Canada and eight in the United States, and is also serviced by numerous pole peeling sites operated by third parties in both Canada and the United States.